 More for everyone’s peace of mind.

 For emergencies, the event occurs suddenly and without warning.
 All involved parties are in emotional shock.
-Fear and anxiety lead to difficulty in decision making and cloudy thought processes.
-Through the hospital stay, the caregiver is anxious and afraid.
+Fear and anxiety lead to difficulty in decision-making and cloudy thought processes.
+During the hospital stay, the caregiver is anxious and afraid.
 She gets only short periods of sleep, eats poorly, rarely leaves the hospital, and then does business.
 The caregiver’s laser focus is on the one who is sick or injured.
 Whatever the efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals More professional request, the caregiver promises will happen at home – whatever it takes to return them to the way things were.

 As time wears on, a conflict between responsibilities inside the hospital and outside develops, creating frustration and resentment.
 Fear of what lies ahead surfaces as talk of long-term rehabilitation begins, and the impact on job responsibilities becomes a reality.

 - After the next of kin receives the notification of a serious event, emotional shock develops, along with narrowing of focus, difficulty thinking, anxiety, physical symptoms, etc.

 - Requests come from the medical team to decide life-saving measures and potential end-of-life preferences (i.e., Advance Directive documents).

 - Details of medical problems, medical history requests, and registration information occupy the caregiver’s time.
 Meanwhile, during breaks, the caregiver must call other The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
 More members to update them on the status of the one who had the emergency.
 If the affected person is alert, the caregiver may provide support and comfort to that person.